lerna-lite/lerna-lite/README.md

 # install any of the optional commands (refer to installation table)
 npm install @lerna-lite/publish -D
 ```

+> **Note** as opposed to Lerna v7 and higher, the `useWorkspace` is **not** enabled by default and we still recommend to use either `useWorkspaces` for Yarn/NPM or use the default `packages` in `lerna.json` for pnpm users.

 > **Note** you might see a lot of diff changes across your `changelog.md` files after switching to Lerna-Lite and that is totally expected since Lerna-Lite has code in place to remove empty lines that were added by Lerna for no real reason.

 ## Project Demo?

 You want to see a project demo?
 Sure... you're looking at it 😉

 Yes indeed, this project was originally created as an NPM Workspace and later migrated to a [pnpm workspaces](https://pnpm.io/workspaces) for the sole purpose of demoing and testing its own code.
 All changelogs and versions are created and published by the lib itself, how sweet is that?
-You can also see that Lerna-Lite project has its own [`lerna.json`](https://github.com/lerna-lite/lerna-lite/blob/main/lerna.json) config file as well to run properly (take a look to see how it works).
+You can also see this project also has its own [`lerna.json`](https://github.com/lerna-lite/lerna-lite/blob/main/lerna.json) config file as well to run properly (take a look to see how it works).

 ### See it in Action 🎦